StoyanDimitrov/middle-mouse-button-scroll/README.md

 # Middle Mouse Button Scroll

-Scroll fast through long documents with middle-click scroll.
+Scroll fast or precise through long documents with pressed middle mouse button.

 Holding down `Alt` or `Ctrl` key with pressed middle mouse button enables you to use the browser's implementation of middle-click scroll.
 Holding down `Shift` key with pressed middle mouse button enables you to scroll with high precision.